maciekfraczek/top-hits-spotify/README.md

 ### Results

-The main findings of the code can be found at the post available here.
+The main findings of the code can be found at the post available The main findings of the code can be found at the post available [here](https://medium.com/@maciek.fraczek85/what-makes-a-song-become-a-hit-c35593f08c9).

 ### Licensing, Authors, Acknowledgements